freeCodeCamp/guide/src/pages/nodejs/file-system/index.md

 ```
 The above code reads a file *input.txt* from your computer and returns the content to the console.

+### Steps for execution :

+* You should have Node.js installed in your computer.
+* Create a file *app.js* and paste the above code.
+* Create a file *input.txt* and write some content into it.
+* Now open your console in the working directory and execute the command ``` node app.js ```.

 *Note* : The input.txt file should be present in the same directory where your Node.js code file is present otherwise it will throw an error.

 ## Writing in a file